 Vitamin D is almost undoubtedly linked to many viral infections, including COVID-19, although the mechanisms of those associations are still a large field for further research.
-The widely accepted vitamin D dosing guidelines are still under development, and large-scaled double-blind randomized trials are extremely warranted.
-However, the huge amount of data collected up to date presume that larger vitamin D doses can be safe and potentially beneficial for majority of patients in regard to COVID-19 infection.
-Overall, during COVID-19 pandemics, there is nothing to lose from the implementation of vitamin D supplementation in populations where vitamin D deficiency is prevalent, and potentially much to gain [60].
+The widely accepted vitamin D dosing guidelines are still under development, and largescaled double-blind randomised trials are warranted.
+However, the huge amount of data collected to date presume that larger vitamin D doses can be safe and potentially beneficial for a majority of patients with regard to COVID-19 infection.
+In summary, during COVID-19 pandemic, adequate vitamin D supplementation must be implemented in populations where vitamin D deficiency is prevalent.
+There is nothing to lose from that implementation, and potentially much to gain.60